zemogle/ada_website/content/shop.md

 </form>

-With every classroom pack bought we will donate a pack of 30 comics to a school in a disadvantaged part of the World.
-The schools we donate to are selected by our international education partners [Universe Awareness](http://unawe.org), [IAU Office of Astronomy for Development](http://www.astro4dev.org) and [Astronomers without Borders](http://astronomerswithoutborders.org).
+*The schools we donate to are selected by our international education partners [Universe Awareness](http://unawe.org), [IAU Office of Astronomy for Development](http://www.astro4dev.org) and [Astronomers without Borders](http://astronomerswithoutborders.org).*